tytydraco/yessleep/out/Three_years_ago_I_was_a_research_student_working_on_a_remote_island_We_were_out_of_lab_rats_so_our_professor_used_us_instead.md

 “What the hell is that?”
 Riss was next to me, her voice shrill.

-Jem had his hands planted over his ears, his hand wrapped around a hysterical Kaian.
+Jem had one hand planted over his ear, his arm wrapped around a hysterical Kaian.
 “Wren, what is it?
 What’s in there?”

 I couldn’t reply.
-Instead of trying to speak or explain, I grabbed her arm and dragged her to the door.
+Instead of trying to speak or explain, I grabbed Riss and dragged her to the door.
 Kaian and Jem were already on the hallway, and I was barely slipping back through the automatic doors, before they slammed shut, and a familiar voice crackled over the speakers.
 “Stay where you are.”
 Professor Quincy said.
 “We will be returning to work very soon.
 By the grace of god, I have found subjects.”

 Us.